 Judgment Entry Filed: Judgment(s) are granted and the property may be sold to recover judgment amounts, typically filed 3-5 months after being filed.

-Precipe Filed: This order directs the Sheriff to advertise and sell the property according to the court terms in accordance to the terms of the Ohio Revised Code.
+Precipe Filed: This order directs the Sheriff to advertise and sell the property according to the court terms in accordance with the terms of the Ohio Revised Code.
 The Sheriff cannot authorize an extension of these terms.

 Public Auction: The property is auctioned at Sheriff Sale.
 Purchasers must be prepared to deliver the deposit at the time that the bid is accepted.
 If the deposit is not available the bidding will be re-opened until a successful bidder is found that has the required deposit.
 The successful bidder will file the Purchaser Information Form (PIF) at the same time as the deposit.

 Confirmation Filed: This order names the purchaser, orders the deed preparation, the distribution of proceeds, orders lien cancellations, etc., and awards the purchaser the right to file for a writ of possession should anyone be occupying the property.
-This confirmation process typically takes approximately 30 days and the balance of the purchase price is due at this time.
+This confirmation process typically takes up to 30 days and the balance of the purchase price is due at this time.
 Failure to complete the sale will result in forfeiting the deposit and being held in contempt of court.

 Deed Recorded: The Ohio Revised Code makes the sheriff’s office the agent of the purchaser for the purpose of accepting recording the deed.
 The deed will be recorded within 14 business days of receiving all of the purchase funds due.
 The fees for this process will be deducted from the deposit placed by the purchaser at the auction.